Federalism in the United States: Between dual federalism and the New Deal

 This lack of change is nowhere more apparent than in Supreme Court rulings that addressed federalism against the backdrop of the laissez-faire, pro-business Gilded Age.
 In United States v.
 E.C.
 Knight Co.
 (1895), the Supreme Court continued along the path of promoting dual federalism in striking down a provision of the Sherman Antitrust Act.
-In an 8–1 decision, the Court ruled that Congress lacked the authority under the Commerce Clause to regulate monopolies by adopting a limited interpretation of interstate commerce, a win for states’ rights.
+In an 8–1 decision, the Court ruled that Congress lacked the authority under the Commerce Clause to regulate monopolies by adopting a limited interpretation of interstate commerce, a win for states' rights.
 In 1918, a 5–4 majority ruled similarly in Hammer v.
 Dagenhart, a challenge against the constitutionality of the Federal Child Labor Act of 1915.
 However, by 1941, this ruling was reversed in United States v.
 Darby Lumber Company.
 The Court delivered another victory for dual federalism in Coyle v.
-Smith (1911), where Oklahoma’s effort to relocate their capital to Oklahoma City was halted.
-The state agreed to keep the capital in Guthrie until at least 1913 as part of the terms of their Enabling Act of 1906, which outlined the conditions for Oklahoma’s acceptance into the Union as a state.
-These cases illustrate the Supreme Court’s consistent willingness to rule in favor of states’ rights until National Labor Relations Board v.
+Smith (1911), where Oklahoma's effort to relocate their capital to Oklahoma City was halted.
+The state agreed to keep the capital in Guthrie until at least 1913 as part of the terms of their Enabling Act of 1906, which outlined the conditions for Oklahoma's acceptance into the Union as a state.
+These cases illustrate the Supreme Court's consistent willingness to rule in favor of states' rights until National Labor Relations Board v.
 Jones & Laughlin Steel Corporation (1937), which ushered in a new era of cooperative federalism for the courts.

-Despite the Supreme Court’s stubbornness on guarding states’ rights, much of the modern federal apparatus owes its origins to changes that occurred during the period between 1861 and 1933.
+Despite the Supreme Court's stubbornness on guarding states' rights, much of the modern federal apparatus owes its origins to changes that occurred during the period between 1861 and 1933.
 While banks had long been incorporated and regulated by the states, the National Bank Acts of 1863 and 1864 saw Congress establish a network of national banks that had their reserve requirements set by officials in Washington.
 During World War I, a system of federal banks devoted to aiding farmers was established, and a network of federal banks designed to promote homeownership came into existence in the last year of Herbert Hoover's administration.
-Congress used its power over interstate commerce to regulate the rates of interstate (and eventually intrastate) railroads and even regulated their stock issues and labor relations, going so far as to enact a law regulating pay rates for railroad workers on the eve of World War I. During the 1920s, Congress enacted laws bestowing collective bargaining rights on employees of interstate railroads and some observers dared to predict it would eventually bestow collective bargaining rights on persons working in all industries.
+Congress used its power over interstate commerce to regulate the rates of interstate (and eventually intrastate) railroads and even regulated their stock issues and labor relations, going so far as to enact a law regulating pay rates for railroad workers on the eve of World War I. During the 1920s, Congress enacted laws bestowing collective bargaining rights on employees of interstate railroads.
 Congress also used the commerce power to enact morals legislation, such as the Mann Act of 1907 barring the transfer of women across state lines for immoral purposes, even as the commerce power remained limited to interstate transportation—it did not extend to what were viewed as intrastate activities such as manufacturing and mining.